Search…

 Overview

-As a growing number of drivers around the world collect street level imagery, it’s critical the Hivemapper Network can trust the data provided.
-Location data is central to the community's mapping effort, thus several independent data sources help verify location coordinates uploaded to the network are accurate.
+As a growing number of drivers around the world collect street-level imagery, it’s critical that the Hivemapper Network can trust the data provided.
+Location data is central to the community’s mapping effort — therefore, several independent data sources help verify that the location coordinates uploaded to the network are accurate.

-Hivemapper uses three layers of of verification to validate the location of collected imagery.
+Hivemapper uses three layers of verification to validate the location of collected imagery:

-Global Navigation Satellite System ("GNSS"), often referred to as GPS
+1. Global Navigation Satellite System (“GNSS”), often referred to as GPS.

 Both GNSS and LoRaWAN are built into the hardware layer, while Map Image QA is done post-collection.
 The network is intentionally built with multiple layers of redundancy to protect the authenticity and accuracy of our data even if one layer of verification fails.